Video Demonstrations of Medication Administration Techniques –YouTube Video Resources

 Some tablets are very large.
 You can get tablet cutters to cut them to make them smaller or use pill crushers that pulverize the medicines into a powder so you can mix them with food.
 Warning though, cutting them sometimes makes them very bitter tasting.

 Do not cut or crush enteric-coated drugs because they need to keep their coating intact until they reach the intestinal tract for absorption to work correctly.
-If your family member cannot safely swallow them, call the doctor for different medicine.
+Call the doctor for different medicine if your family member cannot safely swallow them.

 Before mixing drugs with food, check for food restrictions.
 For example, mixing some medicine with dairy products or taking them with antacids will prevent them from working.